taosdata/TDengine/docs/en/30-enterprise/05-grant.md

 - PASS: Modify the user's password.
 - ENABLE: Specify whether the user is enabled or disabled.
 Enter 1 to enable the user or 0 to disable the user.
 - SYSINFO: Specify whether the user can view system information.
 Enter 1 to allow the user to view system information or 0 to prevent the user from viewing system information.
 - CREATEDB: Specify whether the user can create databases.
-Enter 1 to allow the user to create databases or 0 to prevent the user from creating databases.
+Enter 1 to allow the user to create databases or 0 to prevent the user from creating databases. // Supported starting from TDengine Enterprise version 3.3.2.0

 Example; The following SQL statement disables the `test` user: